temporalio/docker-builds/docker-readme/auto-setup.md

 `CASSANDRA_CERT` (defaults to unset)

+This variable specifies the path to your Cassandra security certificate, if you are using TLS.

 `CASSANDRA_CERT_KEY` (defaults to unset)

+This variable specifies the path to your Cassandra security certificate key, if you are using TLS.

 `CASSANDRA_CA` (defaults to unset)

+This variable specifies the host of your Cassandra security certificate authority, if needed.

 `CASSANDRA_REPLICATION_FACTOR` (defaults to `1`)

+This variable specifies [how many replicas](https://docs.apigee.com/private-cloud/v4.17.09/about-cassandra-replication-factor-and-consistency-level) your Cassandra database is using.

 ### MySQL/PostgreSQL

 `DBNAME` (defaults to `temporal`)

+This variable specifies the name of your MySQL / Postgres database.

 `VISIBILITY_DBNAME` (defaults to `temporal_visibility`)

+This variable specifies the name of your MySQL / Postgres visibility database, separate from the main Temporal database.

 `DB_PORT` (defautls to `3306`)